 C The Drive

 When the blade is covered, push hard on the footrest and bring the thigh muscles into play, keeping the arms and the back straight.
 Pivot from the hips.
 The weight of the body is used to gain power especially during this part of the stroke.

 When the shoulders are above the hips, bring in the arms strongly.
 Finish this phase with the elbows drawn down and the hands in the chest and leaning back just past the vertical.

 Throughout the drive, keep the body square on to the stern: don’t squirm from side to side.

 D Extraction of the Blade

 Lower your hands briskly to extract the blade vertically from the water.
 Great!
-You
+You completed the stroke.

 Now comes the crucial part of obtaining the classic rhythm and poise of rowing.
-It

 E Recovery -

 This is a most important technique.

 Extract the blade vertically (here you would roll it onto the feather – see later) by dropping the hands quickly and smoothly down from the chest with a straight back.
 Then moving hands and arms forwards.

 Some coaches advocate that in this part of the stroke you use “fast hands” and this gives time for slowing down in the second part of the recovery.
 Other coaches are sceptical of this approach.

 (The hands are higher if the water is calm and lower if it is rough.)

 Continue in this manner until half way to the start of the next stroke.
 Really relax here.
 Back straight, hands loose.

-the thinking and even resting stage.
+It’s the thinking and even resting stage.
 Take the hands and arms forward, as well as swinging the upper body forward, (while, if feathering, rolling the blade square ready for entering the water).

 You then place the oar into the water.
 You’re now into the next stroke.

 The above is tricky at first, but with some very slow paddling exercises can soon be achieved.
 It will give pleasure and a feeling of a job well done.

 Feathering is an aerodynamic procedure.
 Into a wind it gains the boat some distance and makes it easier to handle the oar.

 On reaching the start of the next stroke roll the blade back into the vertical again just before entering the water.